Adequate88/vrgame/README.md

 ### Adapted Scripts/Assets:

+ - Locker, Wardrobe, Bathtub, Large Fridge: Modified to be openable with hiding mechanic.
+Also changes color in proximity of player.
+ - Bed: Modified so that the asset changes color in proximity of player.
+ - Washing Machine, Fridge, Oven: Altered color to indicate that it is openable.
+Additionally added hinge joints and grab interaction to make it openable.
+ - Ducks: Made to be interactable objects
+ - Candles: Altered in bathroom puzzle to give a hint.

 ### Unmodified Scripts/Assets:

+ - All other assets, except for those mentioned in the previous section are unmodified and taken from the Unity Asset Store.

 ### Relevant Content (scripts, assets, scenes) for each custom feature.

 - Swimming Mechanic: The relevant scripts are `WaterController.cs` and `Swimming.cs`.
 The relevant objects are the `ocean` and `Swimming` which is found as a child of the XR Origin/Locomotion object.

+- Crawling Mechanic:

+- Cooking Mechanic:

+- Hiding Mechanic: